swarupn17/LamportAuth/README.md

-# LamportAuth
-This is the Cybersecurity Course Project based on Lamport's Authentication.

 # Lamport Authentication Demo (Qt + Crypto++)

 This project demonstrates **Lamport’s one-way hash chain based authentication protocol** using a desktop application built in **C++17**, **Qt6 (Widgets + Networking)**, and **Crypto++**.